oscarcbryant/managr/README.md

 - React - we want managr to be a single page application to enhance performance and improve user experience
 - Node - was elected as it is useful for full stack deployments and enables us to connect both front and backend

-- MUI Libraries - useful application - we were able to deploy active libraries to help with visual presentation of page and data
+- MUI Libraries - we were able to deploy active libraries to help with visual presentation of page and data

 ![Create](Media/createplayer.jpg)
-Example above of a form taken and build using the MUI Library.
+Example above of the form that was set using the MUI Library.

 ## Contributors